-Management evaluates the operating results of each of its reportable segments based upon revenue and "Adjusted EBITDA," which the Company defines as income from continuing operations before non-vehicle related depreciation and amortization, any impairment charge, restructuring and other related charges, early extinguishment of debt costs, non-vehicle related interest, transaction-related costs, net charges for an unprecedented personal-injury legal matter and income taxes.
-Net charges for the legal matter are recorded within operating expenses in the Company's Consolidated Statements of Operations.
-The Company has revised its definition of Adjusted EBITDA to exclude costs associated with the separation of certain officers of the Company and its limited voluntary opportunity plans, which offered certain employees the limited opportunity to elect resignation from employment for enhanced severance benefits.
-Costs associated with the separation of certain officers and the limited voluntary opportunity plans are recorded as part of restructuring and other related charges in the Company's Consolidated Statements of Operations.
+Management evaluates the operating results of each of its reportable segments based upon revenue and "Adjusted EBITDA," which the Company defines as income from continuing operations before non-vehicle related depreciation and amortization, any impairment charges, restructuring and other related charges, early extinguishment of debt costs, non-vehicle related interest, transaction-related costs, net charges for an unprecedented personal-injury legal matters, non-operational charges related to shareholder activist activity and income taxes.
+Net charges for unprecedented personal-injury legal matters are recorded within operating expenses in the Company's Consolidated Statements of Operations.
+The Company has revised its definition of Adjusted EBITDA to exclude non-operational charges related to shareholder activist activity.
+Non-operational charges related to shareholder activist activity include third-party advisory, legal and other professional service fees and are recorded within selling, general and administrative expenses in the Company's Consolidated Statements of Operations.
 The Company did not revise prior years' Adjusted EBITDA amounts because there were no costs similar in nature to these items.
 The Company's presentation of Adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.